Ennai Kathirikai Kuzhambu | Ennai Kathirikai Kulambu

 • Cook for 15 minutes, mixing the occasionally

-• Add jaggery, hing, and 1/2 tablespoon oil and cook for 10 more minutes.
+• Add jaggery, hing, and 1/2 tbsp oil and cook for 10 more minutes.
 Serve the Kuzhambu with Rice and any poriyal or kootu

 Video